-Of all the otter species in the world, the giant river otter is the largest and the hardest to spot.
-Guyana’s giant river otters were first documented in detail at the Karanambu Ranch in the North Rupununi in 1988 by the conservationist Diane McTurk.
+Of all the otter species in the world, the Giant Otter is the largest and the hardest to spot.
+Guyana’s Giant River Otters were first documented in detail at the Karanambu Ranch in the North Rupununi in 1988 by the conservationist Diane McTurk.
 The exemplary work on rehabilitating the otters was taken up by her at the Karanambu Lodge.
 Since then, a stable population has been present in the area, providing wildlife enthusiasts an opportunity to observe these rare and extraordinary creatures.

 Capybara – World Largest Rodent